+Despite the impressive success in cure rates of approximately 80%, leukaemia is still one of the leading causes of death in childhood and adolescence.
+Moreover, a substantial proportion of surviving children experiences severe treatment-related side and late effects.
+Therefore, it is of paramount importance to further improve risk stratification, identify relapse-prone cases and to implement targeted therapies.
+To do this, we explore genome-wide alterations and study the molecular and cellular mechanisms that contribute to leukaemia development, drug resistance and relapses.
 Childhood acute lymphoblastic Leukaemia (ALL) results from the acquisition of genetic alterations in a stem/progenitor cell population that undergoes complex processes of diversification and selection.
 We use a variety of genome-wide screening approaches, including the latest cutting-edge technologies, to identify copy number and sequence alterations that i) are likely to contribute to leukaemia emergence, ii) cause resistance and relapse and iii) qualify as biomarkers.
 The molecular mechanisms by which various oncogenic proteins exert their function as well as the respective effects are being investigated in various in vitro

 models.
 Current projects include the following: Clonal heterogeneity and evolution of ALL

 Acute lymphoblastic leukaemia (ALL) is the prevalent cancer in children and adolescents and a heterogeneous disease entity with only half of it being genetically characterized by either a recurrent chromosomal translocation or a hyperdiploid karyotype.
 Additionally, and contrary to the previously notion, the individual leukaemia comprises various cell populations, which differ with regard to their patterns of secondary alterations whereby the initiating or founder mutation represents sometimes the only common one.
 Relapses usually evolve from small subclones that are present at initial diagnosis and their selection during chemotherapy suggests that they harbour mutations likely to confer drug resistance (Konrad et al. 2003

 Focusing primarily on the intermediate risk group of childhood ALL, where the vast majority of relapses occur, we are testing the most promising genetic alterations for their qualification as useful biomarkers in current treatment protocols.